arinrohega/DE-Pipeline01-OnPremise/README.md

 ![vs9](https://github.com/user-attachments/assets/410961d1-e701-4594-95c4-202dc3ac820b)

-### 4.11 Developing Spark Job 2: Writing Silver Tables⚡
+### 4.11 Developing Spark Job 2: Write Silver Tables⚡

 The upsert method used in Spark Job 1 was maintained and applied to write each table into the Silver Layer: